LiDAR 2.0: Hierarchical Curvy Waveguide Detailed Routing for Large-Scale Photonic Integrated Circuits: : Automated PIC Detailed Routing

 Port accessibility is one of the most critical and challenging subroutines in PIC detailed routing.
 Unlike unidirectional metal pins in VLSI, PICs use \emph{directional waveguide ports} that require exact face-to-face orientation and precise alignment, as shown in Fig.~\ref{fig:CheckOrientation}.
 Improperly oriented waveguides cannot legally connect to the target port, especially when insufficient space is available to reorient the waveguide using bends.
 This problem becomes even more pronounced when nearby waveguides obstruct the port region.
 This difficulty stems from the large area needed for curvy bends.
 To address this, we propose port access assignment techniques that consider both port orientation and spatial density to enhance accessibility.

-\underline{\textbf{Port Propagation}}.~ Some waveguide ports are embedded inside the bounding box of a device.
+\underline{\textbf{Port Propagation}}.~ Some waveguide ports are inside the bounding box of a device.
 Since devices are treated as routing blockages, we propagate these internal ports outward to the device boundary based on their orientations, as illustrated in Fig.~\ref{fig:CheckOrientation}.
 This ensures they are reachable during routing.

-\underline{\textbf{Bending-Aware Port Access Region Reservation}}.~ To prevent other waveguides from blocking access to ports, a region in front of each port is reserved along its orientation as shown in Fig.~\ref{fig:CheckOrientation}.
-The reserved size is adaptively determined based on the waveguide’s bending radius, ensuring sufficient space for bends and improving the success rate of port access while minimizing area overhead.

 \underline{\textbf{Congested Port Spreading}}.~ Certain PIC devices feature dense clusters of ports that may overlap on the same routing grid, leading to access conflicts.
 To alleviate this, we apply a \emph{symmetric spreading strategy}, where high-density ports are redistributed with a predefined spacing and extension length, as shown in Fig.~\ref{fig:PortSpreading}.
-These new access ports are connected to their original locations via sine bends, ensuring they occupy distinct routing tracks and reducing congestion.
-The reserved access regions are also updated accordingly.
+These new access ports are connected to their original locations via sine bends.
+We add 5 units of extension length for each grid shift, ensuring they occupy distinct routing tracks and satisfying the minimum bend radius.

-\underline{\textbf{Channel Planning via Staggered Access Point Offsets}}.~ To further improve access in dense layouts, we introduce staggered access point regions, particularly beneficial for devices like multimode interference (MMI) structures that have many ports aligned on one side, as shown in Fig.~\ref{fig:NetGroup}.
-High port density may cause access ports to be blocked by nearby waveguides, while closely spaced parallel waveguides can prevent other nets from inserting crossings over them.
-We address this by progressively extending the access region length for inner ports and introducing an access offset larger than the crossing footprint.
-This approach provides sufficient space for bends and enables consecutive waveguide crossings, allowing other nets to traverse through parallel routing paths.
+\underline{\textbf{Staggered Port Access Region Reservation}}.~ To prevent waveguides from blocking ports, a region in front of each port is reserved along its orientation (Fig.~\ref{fig:CheckOrientation}).
+For multiport devices such as MMIs, assigning the same reserved length to all ports can still cause blockage, while closely spaced parallel waveguides hinder crossing insertion (Fig.~\ref{fig:NetGroup}), since a crossing requires a minimum footprint and cannot be placed consecutively without sufficient spacing.
+To address this, we introduce the \emph{staggered port access region} strategy, ensuring adjacent access points are spaced larger than the crossing footprint, leaving sufficient room for accessibility.
+The reserved length depends on the port’s order among ports of the same orientation, as well as crossing size and bend radius.
+Ports are grouped by orientation and sorted by coordinates along the perpendicular axis, each assigned an index $p_i$.
+The reserved length for port $p_i$ is calculated by:

+where $p_{num}$ is the number of ports in the group.
+This yields a staggered, mountain-shaped profile that prevents inner ports from being blocked and facilitates escape.
+If routing fails, the reserved length is adjusted according to the updated routing order in Section~\ref{lab:conflict_optimization}.